sparkflows/writing-new-node/docs/README_Build_Execute_Examples.md

 	spark-submit --master yarn --deploy-mode client --class fire.workflows.examples.WorkflowTestConcatColumns target/writing-new-node-3.1.0-jar-with-dependencies.jar cluster

-### Display the example Node in Fire Insights and run it from there
+### Deploying the example Node into Fire Insights

-New nodes written can be made visible in the Fire Insights UI.
-Thus, the users can start using them immediately.
+New nodes written can be deployed into Fire Insights.
+Thus, the users can start using them from Fire Insights UI.

 * Copy the **writing-new-node-3.1.0.jar** to **fire-user-lib** directory of the sparkflows install
 * Copy **testprintnrows.json** to the **nodes** directory under sparkflows install